 Can I combine Medicare Advantage and Medigap coverage in Rapid City, SD?

-You cannot have both Medigap and Medicare Advantage at the same time.
+You can’t have both Medigap and Medicare Advantage at the same time.
 However, depending on your needs, you can switch between the plans.

 Can I switch from Original Medicare to Medicare Advantage in Rapid City, SD?